Why you can trust Jerry

-How do you calculate square footage like you would for a home appraisal?
-It’s not as straightforward as you think.
-Here’s what you need to know.
+So how do you calculate square footage like you would for a home appraisal?
+Jerry is here to give you all the answers below.

 Calculating a home’s square footage